 Crowded teeth, poorly spaced teeth, or crooked teeth can be a nightmare to clean.
 In addition, the teeth can be closely packed together, making it difficult for you to floss or brush as you should.
 Therefore, there will be an accumulation of plaque.
 Eventually, tooth decay and gum disease can arise as a result.

 As you already know, digestion begins in the mouth.
-So, if you are unable to chew food properly, your overall digestion rate will be poor.
+So, if you cannot chew food properly, your overall digestion rate will be poor.

 Whenever your teeth are poorly aligned, you might have some discomfort in how your jaw is positioned.
 So, you will tend to use more energy when you are chewing, leading to extra stress on the temporomandibular joint.
-At times, the problem can escalate and lead to temporomandibular joint disorder (TMD).
+The problem can sometimes escalate and lead to temporomandibular joint disorder (TMD).

 When you have a perfectly aligned smile, you might be motivated to wear your smile proudly.
 A straight smile is always a delight to look at.
 Your confidence can be off the charts when your smile is straightened.